 In 2016, Wake County voters approved a referendum to collect a 1⁄2-Cent sales tax and other vehicle registration and rental fees for the purposes of supporting public transportation.
 These funds are allocated to the MPO for expenses related to administering the Wake Transit Plan and associated program activities.
-The MPO will serve as lead agency for conducting a Major Investment Study to evaluate alternatives for a BRT service from Research Triangle Park to Clayton.
+The MPO will continue to serve as lead agency for conducting a Major Investment Study to evaluate alternatives for a BRT or rapid bus service from Garner to Clayton and from Cary to Research Triangle Park.
 This study will evaluate extending the Wake Transit BRT lines already under development to reach these additional locales.
-This study began in FY 21 and is anticipated to be completed in FY 22.
-This will also include some partner funding contributions from Research Triangle Foundation and Regional Transportation Alliance to supplement funding for the BRT Major Investment Study.
-There is also an assumption of Wake Transit funding that the MPO has requested for inclusion in the Wake Transit Work Plan for FY 22 for an analysis of bicycle and pedestrian connections to transit stops; this project may end up being included as part of the Wake Transit Bus Implementation Plan update, and in that case would be removed from the CAMPO UPWP.
+This study began in FY 21 and is anticipated to be completed early in FY 23.

-Wake Transit Program Implementation \$420,249 Wake Transit Bike/Ped Connections Study \$ 75,000 Wake Transit BRT Major Investment Study (RTP to Clayton) \$280,000 Total \$775,249
+Wake Transit Program Implementation \$555,422

+Wake Transit BRT Major Investment Study (RTP to Clayton) \$35,000

+RTF Contribution to MIS \$ 10,000

+RTA Contribution to MIS \$ 5,000

+Total \$605,422